sachamasry/klepsidra/README.md

 ## To do

+- Style note timeline display
+- Create notes in a modal directly from timer listing view
 - Begin adding keyboard shortcuts for an improved user interface
 - Create Notes entity, and make it possible to record notes from timers
   - Enable SQLite full-text search